14 Tips For Finding The Right Therapist Near Me

 How do I know if a therapist is right for me?

 Before you spend your time and money on a session, it can be helpful to get the therapist on the phone to ask them any questions that you have.
 This can give them a chance to explain how their process works.
-It also gives you a chance to get a feel for the therapist and determine if they'll be a good fit for you or not.
+It also gives you a chance to get a feel for the therapist and determine whether they'll be a good fit for you.

 13. Trust your instinct